WarwickAstro/time-conversions/README.md

 UNIX way of specifying arguments that start with a dash)

 This will produce a ```times.txt.hjd``` file with the HJD corrected times.

-The following assumptions are made:

-   1. The times to convert are in the first column of the file listed
-   1. The output timestamps should be corrected to exposure mid-point

 If the JD values in ```times.txt``` are not already corrected to the mid-exposure point, but are JD\_UTC\_START values instead, you would specify ```start``` instead of ```mid```